greamses/products/readme.md

-# FashionHub - Modern E-Commerce App
+# Menyz - Modern E-Commerce App

 ## Overview
-FashionHub is a responsive e-commerce web application built with vanilla JavaScript that provides a seamless shopping experience for fashion apparel.
+Menyz is a responsive e-commerce web application built with vanilla JavaScript that provides a seamless shopping experience for fashion apparel.
 The app features product browsing, cart management, and checkout functionality with a clean, intuitive interface.

 ## Key Features